fvettore/cephbackup/README.md

 # cephbackup
 A very simple suite to perform full/inc backups of VM storage on CEPH and restore.
-Designed to support a KVM cluster vith CEPH storage.
+Designed to support a KVM cluster with CEPH storage.
 Every VM can have multiple disk images.

 VM definition is not included.
 It is your care to save it (you can easilly schedule the backup of XML VM definition with the command *virsh dumpxml* on the node where VM is running).